Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 This trek’s highlights include the view of the world’s highest mountain, Mount Everest, the opportunity to explore some of Asia’s most breathtaking landscapes, and getting a taste of what it’s like to be a Sherpa.

-You can expect to see a lot of people on this trek.
+You can expect to see a lot of people on this Everest Short Trek.
 You will be able to interact with them from your vantage point as you walk through their village.
 The experience is very different from other treks.
 You are walking through an actual village and seeing how it operates day-to-day.

-The trek takes you through dense forests and high-altitude meadows.
+The Everest Short Trek takes you through dense forests and high-altitude meadows.
 You will see snow-capped peaks and glaciers along the way.
 This trek is an excellent choice for those who want to get a taste of what it’s like to be up in the mountains.

 Prior to starting the trek, it is important to be aware of the best season.
 It assists you in organizing your journey and ensuring that your trek will be enjoyable.
 Understanding the seasons also enables you to be prepared for what to expect at different times of the year.